juniper-automation/my-first-python-project/README.md

  ~/Documents/GIT/my-first-python-project/my-readme-update
 ```

- I had then to install all packages to runn app.py
+I then had to install all of the necessary packages in order to run app.py.

 ```sh
 > poetry install
 Installing dependencies from lock file